-The toy shop owner, Mr Pringle, his face covered in shaving cream, emerges and stares at Scrooge in a state of shock.
+The toy shop owner, Mr Pringle, emerges and stares at Scrooge in a state of shock.
 His wife follows, equally dumbfounded some toys-lots of toys-for all my young friends on this joyous day.

 Pringle Mr Scrooge?

 Scrooge Good-morning, Pringle.
 A merry Christmas to you.
 I want